 so far as is consistent with the above three points, to facilitate effective competition between relevant shippers and suppliers.

-Due to the high degree of similarity between the transfer and trade methodologies National Grid has prepared this single document to satisfy the Licence requirements outlined above.
+Due to the high degree of similarity between the transfer and trade methodologies National Gas Transmission has prepared this single document to satisfy the Licence requirements outlined above.

 CHAPTER 1: PRINCIPLES